-- (c) Explain how a two dimensional array A of 32-bit values having 128 rows and 64 columns will be stored in memory.
-Where in memory would be A[R][C] if the array is stored starting from memory address 0x1000? - 3. (a) A processor has a 4GB byte-addressable address space.
-How will a 64KB, 4-way set-associative cache with 32-byte blocks be indexed.
-Explain your answer. - (b) A block cached in set 0x3 (hexadecimal) of the cache described in part (a) is tagged with 0x10 (hexadecimal).
+- (c) Explain how a two-dimensional array A of 16-bit values having 64 rows and 32 columns will be stored in memory.
+Where in memory would be A[R][C] where R and C integers if the array is stored starting from memory address 0x1000? - 3. (a) A processor has a 4GB byte-addressable address space.
+How will a 32KB, 4-way set-associative cache with 64-byte blocks be indexed.
+Explain your answer. - (b) A block cached in set 0x2 (hexadecimal) of the cache described in part (a) is tagged with 0x11 (hexadecimal).
 What is the range of addresses it contains in hexadecimal? - (c) Why do modern processors use caches?
-What would be the pros and cons of having more registers instead? - 4. (a) Why are branch, jump and other control flow changing instructions a challenge for pipelined processor implementations? - (b) An N-way superscalar processor can execute up to N instructions in parallel as long as they appear adjacent in the original program order and are independent.
-An N-way multi-core system has N independent processors operating in parallel.
-Compare the two approaches in terms of performance, cost, and complexity.
-What are the pros and cons of each approach? - (c) Why would we want to build a dedicated, specialized video encoder/decoder?
-What are the pros and cons compared to a software implementation using a general purpose processor? - 5.
-A multi-cycle implementation of a processor requires 4 cycles for the LI instruction, 3 cycles for all ARITHMETIC and BRANCH instructions, 5 cycles for the MEMORY READ instruction, and 4 cycles for the MEMORY STORE instruction.
+What would be the pros and cons of having more registers instead? - 4. (a) Why are branch, jump and other control flow changing instructions a challenge for pipelined processor implementations? - (b) A graphics processor (GPU) such as the GTX1080 is about 100 times slower compared to a general processor (CPU) such as the i7-8900k when executing a single multiplication.
+However, there are programs for which the GPU can be orders of magnitude faster the CPU.
+How is this possible?
+What are the properties of such programs? - (c) Why would we want to build a dedicated, specialized video encoder/decoder?
+What are the pros and cons compared to a software implementation using a general-purpose processor? - 5.
+A multi-cycle implementation of a processor requires 4 cycles for the LI instruction (load immediate), 3 cycles for all ARITHMETIC and BRANCH instructions, 5 cycles for the MEMORY READ instruction, and 4 cycles for the MEMORY STORE instruction.
 No other instructions exist.
 The implementation can be modified so that the clock frequency is increased by 3% but at the expense of needing 5 cycles for the LI instruction.